sudoleg/YouTubeGPT/README.md

   - you can tailor the summary to your needs by providing a custom prompt or just use the default summarization
 - **automatically save summaries** :open_file_folder:
   - the summaries can be automatically saved in the directory where you run the app.
 The summaries will be available under `<YT-channel-name>/<video-title>.md`
+- **get answers to questions about the video content** :question:
+  - part of the application is designed and optimized specifically for question answering tasks (Q&A)
 - **create your own knowledge base**  :floppy_disk:
-  - once you process a video, you can chat with it at any time!
+  - once a video is processed, you can chat with it at any time!
 - **choose from different OpenAI models** :robot:
   - currently available: gpt-3.5-turbo, gpt-4 (turbo), gpt-4o (mini)
   - by choosing a different model, you can summarize even longer videos and potentially get better responses